 Tisha Bav Restrictions

 And then on Tisha B’av, we do not eat or drink for 25 hours.
 We sit on the floor and wear non-leather shoes like a mourner who sits shiva for a loved one.
 We read the book of Lamentations and the poems of sadness called Kinot.
-All this to create a mood of sadness, to experience the pain and loss of the Temple.
+All this creates a mood of sadness, to experience the pain and loss of the Temple.

 But it is through the pain, that we find the source of inspiration.